 Each participant should bring 4 copies of a student work sample and 1 copy of the assignment that generated the work sample to the Day 6 workshop; include the standard(s) being assessed via this student work sample as well as 1 copy of each of the two permission forms.

 Introduction

-- > Infomercial for the GSO Portal

 - Review of Goals of Assessment

 - What is Exemplary Feedback?
 Activity

-- Key Elements in a Model Learning Process
+- > Key Elements in a Model Learning Process

 - Coming to Terms with Assessment

 - Characteristics of Exemplary Feedback

 Commentary

 - Providing Teacher Commentary

 - Oral Commentary

 - Written Commentary